Enjoy a delicious Keto Poke Cake in the form of a flag. It makes the perfect Patriotic keto dessert to bring to a 4th of July or Memorial Day BBQ.

 The warmer holidays should be the perfect time to relax and enjoy each other’s company, but our fast-paced schedules can sometimes hinder what should come naturally.

-Memorial Day and the 4th of July brings a much-needed break and an opportunity to recharge our batteries with family and friends.
-Nothing brings people together like sharing a meal, which is why I am sharing this keto flag poke cake with you.
-It’s sure to brighten the day.
+The 4th of July and Memorial Day brings a much-needed break and an opportunity to recharge our batteries with family and friends.
+I am sharing this keto cake recipe to give you a healthy sugar-free option the entire family can enjoy.

 Beautiful things happen when we slow down enough to engage in meaningful conversations around food.
 So many of my greatest memories can be traced back to the holidays.